retrieval Practitioners

 Retrieval Practitioners

-The Emergency Medical Retrieval Service clinical teams routinely comprise of a consultant with a background in emergency medicine, anaesthetics or intensive care and either a registrar from one of these specialties or a retrieval practitioner.
+The Emergency Medical Retrieval Service clinical teams comprise of a consultant with a background in emergency medicine, anaesthetics or intensive care and either a registrar from one of these specialties or a retrieval practitioner.
 First employed by the service in 2010 as critical care practitioners, when EMRS became a national service, the RP role has developed rapidly and continues to evolve at pace.

 The retrieval practitioners are a multi-disciplinary team from a senior nursing or paramedic background.
 Due to the broad spectrum of clinical work involved in primary and secondary retrieval the decision was made to develop the practitioner team as a hybrid model utilising the skills and experience from paramedic pre-hospital care, emergency and critical care.
 The result is a strong team who are equally able to provide a high level of critical care in a full range of settings from pre-hospital major trauma such as road traffic collisions, multiple casualties / major incidents to intensive care patients being moved from remote and rural care facilities.
 Irrespective of their professional background the all the RPs perform all aspects of the practitioner role equally and interchangeably.